The Best Soft Coolers of 2017

 To back up a bit, overall durability comes down to a few simple qualities: the material it is made from, the construction style and manufacturing, and the components (zippers, buckles, straps, etc.).
 Our test models were made from various materials.
 The lower end models used light to mid-weight nylon or canvas with middle-of-the-road zippers and regular construction in terms of stitching or heat welding.
 The higher-end more expensive models were made from heavy rubber, had burly zippers and components, and much more robust construction.
 All of these aspects affect the overall durability and lasting power.

-The Coleman 16-Can performed the poorest when it came to durability, but it is also the least expensive of our test lineup.
-The lightweight nylon and the average construction aren't made for the long haul.
-However, the Coleman wasn't designed with the backcountry hardcore user in mind.
+The Coleman 16-Can and the eBags Crew Cooler IIperformed the poorest when it came to durability.
+The lightweight nylon and the average construction of these models aren't made for the long haul.
+However, neither of these models were designed with the backcountry hardcore user in mind.

-The Yeti Hopper 30 and the Ice Mule Pro performed the best in our use and durability tests.
+The Yeti Hopper Two 30, the Yeti Hopper Flip 12, and the Ice Mule Pro performed the best in our use and durability tests.
 They have exteriors of heavy rubber and are built to last.
 They are examples of coolers made for a particular purpose, and they performed as such.